 Get more information about the fund: NTID Anti-Racism Scholarship Fund

 NTID Diversity Group (NDG)

-The NTID Diversity Group (NDG) is a faculty and staff volunteer group committed to promoting the best possible learning, living and working experience for AALANA (Asian, Latino, African, and Native American.) members of the RIT/NTID community.
+The NTID Diversity Group (NDG) is a faculty and staff volunteer group committed to promoting the best possible learning, living and working experience for AALANA (Asian, Latino, African, and Native American) members of the RIT/NTID community.
 NDG's focus is community involvement, professional development and being a resource for the RIT/NTID community.

-RIT Division of Diversity & Inclusion
+RIT Division of Diversity & Inclusion (DDI)

 The RIT Division of Diversity & Inclusion works collaboratively with academic and administrative units to provide a holistic range of services that enhance access and success for historically underrepresented students, faculty and staff, support education and scholarship, and ensure a welcoming, inclusive, vibrant and accessible environment for everyone.